Debraheem/Massive_star_binaries/index.md

       end if
 ```

-Save the file and navigate backward into the `$MESA_DIR/star` directory.
-Next, let's recompile MESA star and export our changes with the following commands.
+Save the file and navigate backward into the `$MESA_DIR/binary` directory.
+Next, let's recompile MESA binary and export our changes with the following commands.

 ```
 cd $MESA_DIR/star/